James Stewart, 1st Lord Doune: Career

 James Stewart was the son of Sir James Stewart of Beith (d.
 1547), Constable of Doune Castle, who was the third son of Andrew Stewart, 1st Lord Avondale, and Margaret Lindsay, who was a daughter of John Lindsay, 3rd Lord Lindsay of the Byres, widow of Richard Stewart, Lord Innermeath.
 His sister Margaret Stewart was a maid of honour in the household of Mary of Guise and married James Ogilvie of Balfour in 1554.

 His father was killed at Dunblane in 1547 by Edmondstone of Duntreath and his followers, in a quarrel over the office of Steward of Menteith.
 Mary of Guise wrote from Stirling Castle to his mother Lady Innermeath, counselling patience and offering support.

 Stewart was Constable of Doune Castle, and Commendator of Inchcolm Abbey.
 He was often called "St Colme" in contemporary letters.
 When Lord Darnley was made Lord of Ardmanoch and Earl of Ross at Stirling Castle on 15 May 1565, Stewart was one of 15 men who were made knights.
 He was created Lord Doune on 24 November 1581.

 Wedding celebrations at Castle Campbell on 10 January 1563 included a Masque of Shepherds.

 In 1560 he was one of Lords of the Articles at the Scottish Reformation Parliament.
 In August 1561 he was in France, and wrote to Lord James, the queen's half-brother, that Mary, Queen of Scots was determined to come back to Scotland.
 She told him to make it known she would not take offers from Scottish lords for their loyalty.
 He brought Mary's letters to Queen Elizabeth at Heveningham in Suffolk on 16 August, where he gave her excuses for not ratifying the Treaty of Edinburgh and confirmed that Mary was returning to Scotland.
 He returned to Scotland 4 days after Mary's arrival with her safe-conduct document from Elizabeth.

-In November 1561 he was sent to France, and travelled down the Great North Road to London in six days.
+In November 1561, Stewart was sent to France, and travelled down the Great North Road to London in six days.
 While he was in London he took ferry boats over the Thames several times, costing 6 shillings and 4 pence.
 He then went to Dover to get a boat for France.
 On his return to England in January 1562, Elizabeth gave him a letter for Mary Queen of Scots, in which she apologised for not sending her portrait because the artist was unwell.
 Mary, Queen of Scots mentioned to the ambassador Thomas Randolph that she would send Elizabeth a ring with a diamond made like a heart by the envoy who brought the portrait.
+Stewart was sent to England again in May 1562 in connection with plans for the interview of the two queens.